Summary

 GPU Passthrough for Machine Learning

-One of WSL2’s most impressive features is NVIDIA GPU passthrough.
-You can run CUDA workloads — training neural networks, running inference, using PyTorch or TensorFlow — directly inside WSL2 with near-native GPU performance.
+One of the most notable features of WSL2 is NVIDIA GPU passthrough.
+CUDA workloads, neural-network training, inference, and PyTorch or TensorFlow use can occur directly inside WSL2 with near-native GPU performance.

-The key requirement: install NVIDIA GPU drivers on the Windows side only.
-Do not install NVIDIA drivers inside WSL2 — the Windows drivers are automatically shared.
+The principal requirement is to install NVIDIA GPU drivers on the Windows side only.
+NVIDIA drivers should not be installed inside WSL2; the Windows drivers are shared automatically.

 # Step 1: Install NVIDIA drivers on Windows